gamefreak2993/my-reads/README.md

 # My Reads
-"My Reads" is a book tracking application created as a project part of the React nanodegree from Udacity.
+My Reads is a book tracking application created as a project part of the React nanodegree from Udacity.
 ## Installation
 ### Requirements
 You'll need to have [**Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [**Node.js**](https://nodejs.org/en/) installed.